 - January 23, 2018 - This review has been updated to reflect the latest evaluations from credit agencies and consumer studies — Progressive has fallen in its rankings, but continues to offer unique discounts and supplemental coverage options.
 We’ll be monitoring these rankings and update this page accordingly to ensure consistency with any future research.

 Our Progressive Review

-Progressive impressed us with a wide range of discounts, including both standard deductions and some unique discounts that will help drivers who are often forced to settle for higher premiums.
+Progressive impressed us with a wide range of discounts, including standard deductions and some unique discounts that will help drivers who are often forced to settle for higher premiums.
 This makes it one of the better insurers for customers whose risk factors may be working against them — like teenagers or drivers with worse driving records.

 When it comes to coverage, Progressive doesn’t offer quite as many options as its competitors.
-But the choices it does provide include offerings that we didn’t find among any of our other top insurers.
+But it does provide offerings that we didn’t find among any of our other top insurers.
 If you’re a low-mileage driver, you may benefit from Snapshot, a usage-based insurance plan that can be particularly attractive for drivers in urban areas who may not rely on a car as their day-to-day form of transportation.